Infrared Image Super-Resolution: Systematic Review, and Future Trends: Introduction

-In this paper, we systematically review applications, methods, and challenges in the field of IR image super-resolution.
-Unlike other reviews, our survey focuses on recent deep-learning algorithms and summarizes the specific patterns used in IR images for model representation.
+\tcmi{In this paper, we systematically review the applications, methods, and challenges in IR image super-resolution, targeting both academic researchers and industrial practitioners.
+This survey aims to bridge the gap between traditional SR methods and the unique characteristics of IR imaging, offering actionable insights for developing domain-specific algorithms.
+For academic researchers, it provides an in-depth analysis of innovative methodologies and open challenges.
+For industrial practitioners, it highlights practical challenges, such as hardware limitations and deployment in dynamic environments, with guidance for optimizing IR imaging applications in fields like autonomous driving, medical imaging, and remote sensing.
+By systematically analyzing existing approaches and identifying gaps, this survey serves as a foundational reference to advance research and practice in IR image super-resolution.} Unlike other reviews, our survey focuses on recent deep-learning algorithms and summarizes the specific patterns used in IR images for model representation.
 It will benefit the whole community to propose algorithms that are different from visible image reconstruction to improve the quality of IR images.
-To the best of our knowledge, this is also the first work that provides the most detailed explanation of why enhancing hardware systems to improve IR image quality is difficult. \hys{Unlike existing SR surveys\cite{wang2020deep,park2003super,chen2022real,wang2021deepl,danaci2022survey}, this survey uses the perspective of the IR image's unique patterns to illustrate the challenges that distinguish it from visible images and also aims to review recent advances in SR techniques for IR images in the deep learning field.} Meanwhile, we also summarized the application of IR images in various engineering fields.
+To the best of our knowledge, this is also the first work that provides the most detailed explanation of why enhancing hardware systems to improve IR image quality is difficult.
+Unlike existing SR surveys\cite{wang2020deep,park2003super,chen2022real,wang2021deepl,danaci2022survey}, this survey uses the perspective of the IR image's unique patterns to illustrate the challenges that distinguish it from visible images and also aims to review recent advances in SR techniques for IR images in the deep learning field.
+Meanwhile, we also summarized the application of IR images in various engineering fields.
 It will help the researchers to have a comprehensive insight into the entire field.
-The hierarchical and structural taxonomy of this survey is shown in Fig.\ref{fig3}.
+The hierarchical and structural taxonomy of this survey is shown in Fig.\ref{fig3}. \rr{The hierarchical and structural taxonomy of this survey is shown in Fig.\ref{fig3}.
+This structure is designed to guide the reader logically through the domain, from foundational concepts to forward-looking challenges.
+We begin by establishing the Fundamentals of IR imaging and its applications, which provide the necessary context for understanding the Related Methods developed to solve the SR problem.
+Subsequently, we detail the essential tools for empirical validation—Datasets and Metrics—before concluding with a discussion on the unique Challenges and Future Trends that will shape the field.}